logo

 Avoiding unnecessary delays in the consensus proceedings.

 4 Within a given renegotiation process, none of these obligations claims sole validity.
-Rather, they are starting points for determining what is required of the parties in each individual case, by examining the nature of the contract and the combined effect of its provisions, and the type of risks realised.
+Rather, they are starting points for determining what is required of the parties in each individual case, by examining the nature of the contract and the combined effect of its provisions, and the type of risks realized.

-5 The weighing-up of various factors will be subject to the principle of good faith and in particular the notions of fairness and reasonableness derived from this.
+5 The weighing-up of various factors will be subject to the Principle of good faith and in particular the notions of fairness and reasonableness derived from this.
 Thus, a party will be subject to fewer requirements if the opposite side also makes no moves to support the negotiation process.
 This follows from the idea of cooperation as a distributor of legal duties, on which most of the above mentioned obligations are based.
 The idea of an asymmetrical distribution of information also needs to be considered when weighing-up.
 According to this, the obligation of one party to make its own suggestions during the renegotiation process is proportionately smaller in so far as the other party is in a better position to make progress towards a solution due to technical conditions or the distribution of risks in the contract.
 Timing also has a role to play in determining the negotiation obligations of the parties.
 So the obligation to provide concrete suggestions for a solution needs to be fulfilled to an increasingly higher standard the more the negotiations proceed.

 6 A party's liability for damages arising from a breach of the duty to renegotiate can be assumed only in exceptional cases.
 Here too, the special legal nature of this duty should be taken into account.
 Merely not reaching agreement will not in itself constitute a breach of obligation.
 Instead, this is assumed where the non-agreement is proven to be caused by a gross breach of obligation in bad faith by the other side.
 This could be the case for example where proceedings are unjustifiably delayed or negotiations are intentionally obstructed or where proposals by one side are obviously rejected for other reasons than normal business judgement.
-Only under these circumstances can it be assumed that a reasonable person in a comparable situation would have made greater efforts.
+Only under those circumstances can it be assumed that a reasonable person in a comparable situation would have made greater efforts.